-2. Use gamification: Gamification is a great way to engage Gen Z employees in learning.
+2. Use gamification: Gamification is a great way to engage them in learning.
 Employers can use game-based mechanics to make learning more fun and exciting.

 3. Provide experiential learning opportunities: Gen Z employees learn best by doing.
 So employers should focus on providing experiential learning opportunities.
 This could involve giving them the freedom to attempt new things, providing hands-on training, or even allowing them to travel.

-5. Use video-based learning: Video is a popular medium with Gen Z employees.
-Employers can use video-based learning in their L&D strategy by creating short, easy-to-digest videos.
+5. Use video-based learning: Video is a popular medium with Generation Z. Employers can use video-based learning in their L&D strategy by creating short, easy-to-digest videos.

 6. Focus on real-world projects: Employers should focus on giving Gen Z employees opportunities to work on real-world projects.
 This will give them the chance to apply their skills and knowledge in a practical setting.

-7. Allow them to travel: Employers should allow Gen Z employees to travel and experience new cultures.
+7. Allow them to travel: Employers should allow them to travel and experience new cultures.
 This will help them develop their skills and knowledge.